 "The Light Cream has a unique capacity to specifically address sebum overproduction while maintaining optimal hydration and protection," shares Augustinus Bader via press release.
 "It is exceptionally effective at preventing excess shine while returning the complexion to a balanced, healthy-looking state."
 In addition to catering to those with combo to oily complexions, Bader's newest drop is also suitable for those living in "humid or congested climates," who are simply looking for their skincare to do slightly less.

 If I didn't know The Light Cream was a triple-digit product in terms of price tag, the sleek packaging was a dead giveaway.
-The aluminum exterior was a brilliant shade of Yves Klein blue and surrounded a tall, slim plastic bottle of moisturizer inside.
-(While I tend to avoid excess packaging where possible, the aluminum outer tube functions to block heat and sun from compromising the quality of the product.)
+The aluminium exterior was a brilliant shade of Yves Klein blue and surrounded a tall, slim plastic bottle of moisturiser inside.
+(While I tend to avoid excess packaging where possible, the aluminium outer tube functions to block heat and sun from compromising the quality of the product.)

-Unlike its predecessors, The Cream and The Rich Cream, The Light Cream is only available in a 1 fl. oz. size for $180.
-(The other formulations come in two sizes: 1 fl. oz. also priced at $180, plus a 1.7-oz. size for $290.)
-It's pricey stuff to be sure, especially given the size — but anything Bader won't come cheap.
+Unlike its predecessors, The Cream and The Rich Cream (which are $437 a pop, for a 50ml package), The Light Cream is only available in a 30ml size for $271.
+It's pricey stuff, to be sure, especially given the size — but anything Bader won't come cheap.
 Plus, as I mentioned up top, I'm banking that The Light Cream does more than just hydrate.
 While I've only been testing it for a few weeks, the clinicals (which are based on a 12-week trial) show some pretty impressive stats.
 Will it give me the skin of a newborn?
 No. But if it takes me from greasy to glowing (sans makeup), then it's worth every penny in my book.